What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Feather meal contains a high percentage of nitrogen by weight, making it an excellent choice to supplement nitrogen in your garden soil.

-Feather meal is not water soluble, and it releases its nitrogen slowly.
-It is effective for 4 to 6 months.
+Unlike sodium nitrate, feather meal is not water-soluble.
+It releases its nitrogen slowly and is only effective for 4 to 6 months.

 If you keep chickens, you might end up with some feathers in the manure pile.
 This will add more nitrogen to the pile, so be sure to let it age first before applying it to the garden!